glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 ### det_size and det_thresh (detection accuracy and performances)

 V1.2.1 : A change has been made that could lead to some ripple effects.
 Previously, detection parameters such as det_size and det_thresh were automatically adjusted when a second model was loaded.
 This is no longer possible, so these parameters have been moved to the global settings to enable face detection.

+The `auto_det_size` option emulates the old behavior.
+It has no difference on CPU.
+BUT it will load the model twice if you use GPU.
+That means more VRAM comsumption and twice the initial load time.
+If you don't want that, you can use a det_size of 320, read below.

 The `det_size` parameter defines the size of the detection area, controlling the spatial resolution at which faces are detected within an image.
 A larger detection size might capture more facial details, enhancing accuracy but potentially impacting processing speed.
 Conversely, the `det_thresh` parameter represents the detection threshold, serving as a sensitivity control for face detection.
 A higher threshold value leads to more conservative detection, capturing only the most prominent faces, while a lower threshold might detect more faces but could also result in more false positives.